majo48/backup-git/DEPENDENCIES.md

 1. Use Finder Go > Connect to server > servername > connect > username + password
 2. Select folder myMacMini
-3. Open Finder-Settings > General > set Connected servers > creates myMacMini icon
+3. Open Finder-Settings > General > set Connected servers > creates myMacMini share
-4. Open System-Setting > Login Items & Extensions > Open at Login > drag myMacMini icon to list
-5. Restart computer
+4. Restart computer
-6. Location /Volumes/myMacMini is permanent
+5. Share /Volumes/myMacMini is permanent
+   - If you turn the NAS OFF, it is not displayed in Finder
+   - If you turn the NAS ON, it is displayed again as a network device in Finder

 # System Settings